Can you register your book series with the Copyright Office on one application and pay only one fee? If you are a certain type of writer, you can.

 Copyright Registration for a Series of Books: One Book at a Time

-A collection of written works can be filed with the Copyright Office using a single application and paying one filing fee only if the works have not yet been published or were all published on the same day.
-This is an uncommon workflow scenario for most writers, at least the ones I know.
+A collection of written works can be filed with the Copyright Office using a single application and paying one filing fee only if the works have not yet been published as described above or were all published on the same day and offered for sale only as a set.
+This is called the "Unit of Publication" option.
+Meeting the criteria for the unit of publication option is an uncommon workflow scenario for most writers, at least the ones I know.

 Typically, a writer completes a manuscript, polishes it, publishes it, and markets it for sale.
 Then he begins writing the next book in the series.
 That next book may not be published until months or even years after the earlier one was first offered for sale.
 If this is your style of creating, then you will need to file a copyright application for each work regardless of the fact that the books are related in a series.